 This has become my process.
 My anxiety comes, I fight back.
 Rinse.
 Repeat.
 I simultaneously get used to beating my nerves and my opening gets better and better.
 I now do this for every talk I give.

 In the days leading up to my 2015 talk at CES on the internet of things, my flight response would surface.
-Instead of giving into it, I gave it my talk: “I just put my hot tub on the internet of things and boy is it lonely!”
-By the time I took the stage, that line was engrained in my brain and I was on autopilot.
+Instead of giving in to it, I gave it my talk: “I just put my hot tub on the internet of things and boy is it lonely!”
+By the time I took the stage, that line was ingrained in my brain and I was on autopilot.
 Knowing the first line led to the second.
 Knowing the second led to the third.
 I built confidence with each repetition.

 In the days leading up to my 2016 talk at SXSW on the future of education, my flight response would surface.
-Instead of giving into it, I gave it my talk: “What did you learn in school today, honey?
+Instead of giving in to it, I gave it my talk: “What did you learn in school today, honey?
 From California to Connecticut we ask that of our kids every day and every day, every single one of us hears the exact same answer: Nothing!”
-By the time I took the stage, those lines were engrained in my brain and I was on autopilot.
+By the time I took the stage, those lines were ingrained in my brain and I was on autopilot.